Feel free to copy and paste it into your project if you’re looking for a quick and easy solution:

 Once the function has confirmed that it is dealing with an actual array, it checks the Array.length property.
-If the length of the object is 0, then the array is considered to be empty and the function will return TRUE.
+If the length of the object is 0, then our function will presume that the array is empty and return a TRUE value.

 Finally, if it passes the two checks above, then our arrayIsEmpty function will return FALSE.